Representing BC Youth on the Global Stage

 You may also submit any supplementary information about yourself in a creative manner: an essay, a poem, or a video, but this is optional.
 Know that opportunities like this are rare and you will be competing with equally qualified individuals.

 Accepted applicants will receive online or in-person preparation as soon as the results are released.
-BCCIC commits to train, brief and prepare all delegates to the meeting; and to smoothly coordinate the delegation during the meeting.
+BCCIC commits to train, brief and prepare all delegates; and to smoothly coordinate the delegation throughout the conference.

 All applicants will be notified of their application results.

-*Any questions regarding this opportunity should be directed to BCCIC Youth Delegation Coordinator Colton Kasteel at email@example.com.
+*Any questions regarding this opportunity should be directed to Jeffrey Qi at email@example.com.